Is Wild Orange Essential Oil Safe for Your Skin? Yes!

 Essential oils obtained from Citrus sinensis do not contain any compounds responsible for photosensitization (Tisserand et a.
 2014)however for those who have fair or sensitive skin to use this oil with caution before sun exposure.

-Who should avoid wild orange essential oil?
+Who should avoid orange essential oil?

 People who are sensitive or allergic to limonene should avoid limonene, orange essential oil, and citrus essential oils.